Personalized Abstractive Summarization by Tri-agent Generation Pipeline: Experiments

 \subsection{Scenario 2: Coverage on CNNDM}

 ChatGPT has demonstrated its capacity to produce fluent and informative summaries of news articles~\cite{goyal2022news}.
 Despite its proficiency in generating coherent summaries, it may not always achieve the desired coverage of key topics, as expected by the user.
-In response to this challenge, we conduct an experiment to train and evaluate an instructor model specifically designed to guide the editing of summaries for improved knowledge coverage.
-The instructor predicts the keywords to be added to or removed from the current summary, thereby providing actionable instructions to align the summary more closely with user requirements.
-We assess knowledge coverage based on the extent to which the generated summaries match reference summaries in terms of keyword content.
+In response to this challenge, we conduct an experiment to train and evaluate an instructor model specifically designed to guide the editing of summaries for improved knowledge coverage based on user's history.
+The instructor predicts the keywords to be added to or removed from the current summary, thereby providing actionable instructions to align the summary more closely with user preference.
+In practice, we assess knowledge coverage based on the extent to which the generated summaries match reference summaries in terms of keyword content.

-To evaluate the effectiveness of our instructor, we employ the CNNDM dataset~\cite{cnndm} as our benchmark for this experiment, which contains pairs of articles and reference summaries, with the original reference summary serving as the target representation of user requirements.
-We acknowledge that, according to recent studies~\cite{goyal2022news}, the reference summaries in the CNNDM dataset may exhibit some quality limitations.
+We employ the CNNDM dataset~\cite{cnndm} as our benchmark for this experiment, which contains pairs of articles and reference summaries, with the original reference summary serving as the target representation of user preference on the coverage.
+We acknowledge that, according to recent studies~\cite{goyal2022news}, the reference summaries in the CNNDM dataset may exhibit some quality limitations, such as poor coherence.
 However, our primary focus in this experiment is on knowledge coverage rather than summary quality.
-We are interested in assessing the extent to which the generated summaries capture the key entities in the reference summaries.
+We are interested in assessing the extent to which the generated summaries capture the key entities in the reference.

 To measure knowledge coverage, we introduce an entity-level matching metric Knlg F1.
 Let $E_{\text{gen}}$ be the entities mentioned in the generated summaries and $E_{\text{ref}}$ be those in the reference summaries.
 We quantify the degree of overlap between the two by